 After the event concludes, it is important to follow-up on any important items.
 These items can include registrations, payment of invoices, returning of equipment, etc. Most importantly, acknowledge the hard work and dedication of your volunteers and others involved.
-Thank You!
+A Thank You note and/or a small gift is a great token of

 A Thank You note and/or a small gift is a great token of your appreciation.
 Be sure to send notes to the following: